aspose-imaging-cloud/aspose-imaging-cloud-python/README.md

 * Check if certain file, folder or storage exists

 # Usage
-Please, add the following [NuGet package](https://www.nuget.org/packages/Aspose.Imaging-Cloud/) to your project.
+This SDK will be published to [PyPi](https://pypi.org/) soon.

 # Examples
-This SDK will be published to pip soon.
+Please, look at [Examples](EXAMPLES.md) document.

+# Asynchronous API
+Each API method has its' async version with *Async* postfix, using *multiprocessing.pool.ThreadPool*.

 # Tests
 Tests are intended for internal usage only.